AbdulShabazz/DataStructInspector/structinspector/README.md

 * [Markdown Syntax Reference](https://help.github.com/articles/markdown-basics/)

 ## Recommendations
 Start with an empty project.
-This is the easiest way to track changes made to your struct.
+This is the easiest way to track changes made to your class or struct.

 **Enjoy!**